 Technology is an integral part of our curriculum.
 Each student is equipped with an iPad, and students have the opportunity to interact with technology through a wide range of course work and extra-curricular activities.

 The focus of the Central Catholic iPad Program is to provide tools and resources to the twenty-first century learner.
 Excellence in education requires that technology be appropriately and seamlessly integrated into the educational program, and the iPad is a device that makes learning more engaging and accessible.
 Technology immersion does not diminish the vital role of the teacher; however, teaching and learning using iPads fosters the integration of technology into a rigorous curriculum that will better prepare your son for college and his future.
-The goal of Central Catholic remains the same: Graduate Men of Faith, Men of Scholarship, and Men of Service.

-- iPad Orientation Checklist
+iPad Orientation Checklist: